BrianMikinski/ngTesting/README.md

 - - - -

 ### TypeScript Definition Management (.d.ts type definitions) ###
-Type definition management in TypeScript 2.0 is managed with node. __This is different from previous versions of TypeScript.__This
+Type definition management in TypeScript 2.0 is managed with node.
+This is different from previous versions of TypeScript.
 Install definition files using ___npm install @types/libraryname___.

 If you are unable to find the type definition you are looking for use the __npm typings__ package.